Hamiltonian formulation of the quasineutral Vlasov-Poisson system: The magnetized quasineutral Vlasov-Poisson system

 where each of the coefficients $\widetilde{n}^*_k$, $\Phi^*_k$ is a uniquely-determined functional of $(n_0,\bm{\pi},\varrho)$.
 Perturbatively solving the invariance equation leads to the simple relations $\Phi^*_0 = \Phi^*_1 = 0$ and $\widetilde{n}^*_0 = 0$, as well as the first non-trivial coefficient

-This expression for $\widetilde{n}^*_1$ provides the first non-trivial deviation in the electron density away from the nominal value $n_0$ in a quasineutral motion of the Vlasov-Poisson system.
+This expression for $\widetilde{n}^*_1$ specifies the leading-order deviation in the electron density away from the nominal value $n_0$ in a quasineutral motion of the Vlasov-Poisson system.
 Physically, the formula indicates that any compressive stress experienced by the electrons produces a compensating electrostatic field that maintains incompressibility of the electron flow when the dynamics is quasineutral.

-The QNVP system may be defined as the leading-order slow manifold reduction of the VP system.
-The result of this procedure is summarized by the following definition. \begin{definition} The magnetized planar QNVP system is given by

-where $n_0\in \mathbb{R}$ represents the electron density, $\bm{\pi}:\mathbb{T}^2\rightarrow\mathbb{R}^2$ is the divergence-free momentum density, and $\varrho:\mathbb{T}^2\times\mathbb{R}^2\rightarrow\mathbb{R}$ denotes the single-electron conditional phase space probability. \end{definition} Notice the QNVP system resembles the incompressible Euler equations with a kinetic closure for the pressure.
+The QNVP system defined in Def.\,\ref{def1} may now be recovered as the leading-order slow manifold reduction of the VP system.
+The details of this simple calculation are omitted.
+Notice the QNVP system resembles the incompressible Euler equations with a kinetic closure for the pressure.
 In contrast to the incompressible Euler equations, in which the scalar pressure adjusts to maintain incompressibility, quasineutral electrostatic plasmas maintain incompressibility by generating compensating electric fields.
 This physical difference between the two systems is perhaps most vividly illustrated the the nature of the fast oscillations that the two models omit: incompressible Euler omits sound waves (traveling waves), while magnetized quasineutral Vlasov-Poisson omits Langmuir oscillations (standing waves).